 Don’t believe me?
 Without the proper controls, your Shopping campaigns can be overrun by something called the Mob Effect.
-You can read more about the Mob Effect in this dedicated post, but here’s the short of it: you can end up spending the bulk of your budget on products and searches that aren’t even selling.
+Here’s the short version: you can end up spending the bulk of your budget on products and searches that aren’t even selling.

-But there are some serious gold nuggets within that dirt — gold nuggets that are your path to Shopping campaign profits.
-And there’s a system you can use to hone in on these nuggets.
+But there are some serious gold nuggets within that dirt — gold nuggets that represent profitable Shopping campaigns.
+More importantly, there’s a system you can use to hone in on these nuggets.

 It’s called The Gold Pan Technique.

-And using the Gold Pan Technique can take your Shopping campaign’s results from the high-spend, low-revenue example we saw above to something that looks like this:
+Using the Gold Pan Technique can take your Shopping campaigns’ results from the high-spend, low-revenue example we saw above to something that looks more like this:

 Let’s dig into why so many Shopping campaigns start off on the wrong foot, and how to make them right.